Samuel G. Armistead: Career

 In addition, he performed pioneering studies on various genres of Hispanic oral tradition, such as the kharjas, riddles, the paremeología and folktales.

 Personal life

 Armistead spent his last years in Northern California.
-He was married for some time with Maria del Pilar Valcarcel-Calderon.
+He was married for some time to Maria del Pilar Valcarcel-Calderon.
 After his divorce, he married Annie Laurie Meltzoff, a yoga instructor.

 Works

 His books, written either in English or in Spanish, are: